smbeiragh/sanam/README.md

 .o-widget__heading {}
 ```

-## Component/Module Classes (c-)
+## Components/Modules Classes (c-)
-Components are reusable pice of UI, they can represent any visual repeatitive pice of UI that anyone can
+Components are reusable piece of UI.They can represent any visual repetitive piece of UI that anyone can
 recognize them.
 Like buttons, dropdowns and so on.
 A component may have other components as children
 (composition) but a component may not extend other components but may extend an *Object*.
 By this limitation
-on extending, we limit modifiying side effects of a component on the modified component, it lets us to confidently
+on extending, we limit modifying side effects to modified component, it lets us to confidently
 edit that component and check all instances of that component with a simple search while finding all instance of
 several unknown components that are extending a modified component needs careful checking in markup and it can
 be a large amount of effort.
 In contrast to Objects, components are close to extending but open to modifying.
 like objects, component classes benefits BEM methodology.

+>BEM convention will covered in section 15

 Format:
 ```css